 Witton Country Park covers 480 acres of mixed woodland, parkland, grassland and farmland.
 There’s a great play area, sports turf, athletics track, show field and cafe.

-If you are heading further afield check out these free things to do in York and free places to visit in London.
+If you liked this post on free days out in Lancashire and are heading further afield check out these free things to do in York and free places to visit in London posts.